 sudo add-apt-repository ppa:alexlarsson/flatpak sudo apt update sudo apt install flatpak

 For the latest Ubuntu version, run the below command only:

 Flatpak application support in Software Center

 There are two ways to use the Flatpak software.
-One is using the Ubuntu software center, and another one is using the command-line interface.
-Command-line might be a bit difficult for the new users, but here I recommend you to enable Flatpak support for Gnome software center.
+One uses the Ubuntu software center, and the other uses the command-line interface.
+Command-line might be a bit difficult for new users, but I recommend enabling Flatpak support for the Gnome software center here.
 Run the following command to install the Gnome software plugin:

 sudo apt install gnome-software-plugin-flatpak